Skip to main content

 Did you know?

 Uganda has rapidly expanded viral load monitoring in recent years – in 2016 only around half of people on HIV treatment could test their viral load, now this is offered as a standard part of HIV care.
-This helped Uganda reach the UNAIDS’ 2020 target of ensuring at least 73% of people with HIV have supressed viral loads (reached at the end of 2020).
+In 2022, 97% of people on ART in Uganda had a viral load test.

 Prevention